Diverse Projection Ensembles for Distributional Reinforcement Learning: Exploration with distributional projection ensembles

 Joining~$\Omega_M$ with the distributional Bellman operator~$\dboppi$ yields the combined operator~$\Omega_M \dboppi$.
-Intuitively,~$\Omega_M \dboppi$ performs the following steps: It first applies the distributional Bellman operator~$\dboppi$ to a return distribution~$\retdist$, then projects the resulting distribution with the individual projection operators~$\Pi_i$ onto~$M$ different representations~$\distrepr_i$, and finally recombines the ensemble members into a mixture model in~$\distrepr_M$ (illustrated graphically in Fig.\ \ref{fig:illust}).
+Fig.~\ref{fig:illust} illustrates the intuition behind the operator $\Omega_M \dboppi$: the distributional Bellman operator~$\dboppi$ is applied to a return distribution~$\retdist$ (Fig.~\ref{fig:illust} a and b), then projects the resulting distribution with the individual projection operators~$\Pi_i$ onto~$M$ different representations~$\retdist_i = \Pi_i \dboppi \retdist \in \distrepr_i$ (Fig.~\ref{fig:illust} c and d), and finally recombines the ensemble members into a mixture model in~$\distrepr_E$ (Fig.~\ref{fig:illust} e).
 In connection with iterative algorithms, we are often interested in the contractivity of the combined operator~$\Omega_M \dboppi$ to establish convergence.
 Proposition \ref{contr} delineates conditions under which we can combine individual projections~$\Pi_i$ such that the resulting combined operator~$\Omega_M \dboppi$ is a contraction mapping.

-\begin{restatable}{prp}{contr} Let~$\Pi_i, \, i \in [1,...,M]$ be projection operators $\Pi_i: \probspace(\reals) \xrightarrow{} \distrepr_i$ mapping from the space of probability distributions~$\probspace(\reals)$ to representations~$\distrepr_i$ and denote the projection mixture operator~$\Omega_M: \probspace(\reals) \xrightarrow{} \cup_{i=1}^M \distrepr_i$ as defined in Eq.~\eqref{mixedop}.
-Furthermore, assume that for some $p \in [0, \infty]$ each projection~$\Pi_i$ is bounded in the $p$-Wasserstein metric in the sense that for any two return distributions $\retdist, \retdist'$ we have $w_p \big( \Pi_i \retdist, \Pi_i \retdist'\big)(s,a) \leq c_i w_p \big( \retdist, \retdist'\big)(s,a)$ for a constant $c_i$.
+\begin{restatable}{prp}{contr} Let~$\Pi_i, \, i \in [1,...,M]$ be projection operators $\Pi_i: \probspace(\reals) \xrightarrow{} \distrepr_i$ mapping from the space of probability distributions~$\probspace(\reals)$ to representations~$\distrepr_i$ and denote the projection mixture operator~$\Omega_M: \probspace(\reals) \xrightarrow{} \distrepr_E$ as defined in Eq.~\ref{mixedop}.
+Furthermore, assume that for some $p \in [1, \infty)$ each projection~$\Pi_i$ is bounded in the $p$-Wasserstein metric in the sense that for any two return distributions $\retdist, \retdist'$ we have $w_p \big( \Pi_i \retdist, \Pi_i \retdist'\big)(s,a) \leq c_i w_p \big( \retdist, \retdist'\big)(s,a)$ for a constant $c_i$.
 Then, the combined operator~$\Omega_M \dboppi$ is bounded in the supremum $p$-Wasserstein distance~$\bar{w}_p$ by